flype/stats_for_all/README.markdown

 	starling-1000    0.120000   0.040000   0.160000 (  0.384227)
 	starling-10000   1.420000   0.340000   1.760000 (  4.374145)

-As you can see there is some big performance diferences depending of the mode chosen.
+As you can see there is some big performance diferences between each mode.

 ## Known issues